Claughton Medical CentreTel: 0151 652 1688

 Patients are able to have their prescriptions dispensed, as well as receiving any general pharmaceutical advice and additional pharmaceutical services, from any community pharmacist they choose.

 If you require any vaccinations relating to foreign travel please go to International Travel Clinics and complete the online travel risk assessment form.
-A member of our travel team will then contact you within 48 hours.
+A member of our travel team will then contact you.

 There is further information about countries and vaccinations required on the link below: